 “[Other times] the butterfly bow [stood] … up as an aigrette in the center of a round coronet placed at the side of the head … [or] a chaplet of Spanish jassmine [sic], light and delicate as a feather, with a butterfly bow of pink ribbon; on one side a crossband of pink velvet mixed with the plaits, and on the other side a spray of jasmine.”

-Parisian ladies, it was noted, were keen on fresh flowers carrying “the passion of flowers so far as to wear none but natural ones.”
+Parisian ladies, it was noted, were keen on fresh flowers and they carried “the passion of flowers so far as to wear none but natural ones.”
 To maintain the flower’s freshness, Parisian women cleverly adapted them.

 “Small tubes of gutta percha filled with water, [and then] very ingeniously disposed and [hid them] … in the foliage [to the degree that Peterson’s Magazine noted] we do not despair of seeing ladies changing themselves this summer, through a new system of coquetry, into bushes of roses or honeysuckle.”